What Is ROI in Marketing?

 - Many Factors, Many Methods, Many Results.
 The marketing ROI calculation can vary, depending on what costs of the sales, advertising and marketing functions are included.
 Some companies include the cost of sales, i.e. salespersons' commissions, client entertainment, etc. Others may restrict the calculation to include strictly advertising or marketing costs.
 Still others may wish to only home in on results from specific advertising campaigns.

 - Meaningless Metrics.
 It's tempting to rely on irrelevant metrics—such as number of Likes on Facebook, number of Twitter followers, etc.—since those numbers may be more encouraging and easier to obtain.
 However, they may have only an indirect or zero impact on the sales process.
-Click here to learn more about careful selection of metrics to measure.

 - Marketing Results are Not Guaranteed.
 Because of the influence of multiple market and economic factors, simply investing in marketing and advertising is no guarantee that sales will result.
 As well, what may have worked well last year (or even last month!) may not continue to produce results.
 This makes measuring marketing ROI a continuous necessity so that adjustments can be made when an activity is no longer producing. .